 Traveling today can kill hours of your life that you’ll never get back.
-And what better way to spike your blood pressure than by knowing exactly how much of your life is slipping through your fingers right down to the second.
-And that’s why they invented watches.
-Here are some of my favorites.
+And what better way to spike your blood pressure constantly than by knowing exactly how much of your precious life is slipping through your fingers—right down to the second!

 One of the things I hate about travel is not knowing the time where I am as well as the time back home.
 (How else can I call people in the middle of the night and wake them up?)

 To combat that nagging problem, I bought a watch that ostensibly let me see different time-zones called the Men’s SNJ007 Sportura Analog/Digital Alarm Chronograph by Seiko of Japan.
 It was well-made, attractive and comfortable — there was just one problem with it.
 I couldn’t figure the damn thing out.
 At.
 All.

 A buyer on Amazon who liked the watch described the time-setting process — with a straight face, mind you — like this:

 Switch time zones with ease (push button A to select world time mode, push button C to select new time zone using second hand to point to airport codes listed on watch bezel, hold button B down for three seconds to make selected time zone your new home time zone).—Some lunatic on YouTube

 Um, what the @#$!& are you talking about, dude?
 I’m both college educated and mechanically inclined, yet I used to spend a good 40 minutes on every flight trying to hack the Enigma code required to correctly show my current time zone as well as the one back home.
 More often than not, I just left the watch with the wrong time, in both zones.

 The incredible hassle of switching time-zones led me to seek out a dual time-zone travel watch that was easy to set — it’s an ongoing quest, but here’s what I’ve found (so far):